-Pack lots and lots of snacks for kids and adults!
+Pack lots and lots of snacks (these are our favorite) for kids and adults!
 I like to pack healthy snacks like grapes, apples, carrots, granola bars, fruit leather, but I also throw in a few treats because it’s a fun and deserved since they are in their car seat for so long.
 I try to do sugar-free fun treats to help keep things calm :) I like to put everyone’s snacks in gallon-size ziploc bags so it makes them feel special that they can choose their own snacks.

 Pack a water bottle or sippy cup for each person so they can stay hydrated.
 I made the mistake of filling water bottles with sugar-free Gatorade as a fun surprise for the kids one time and paid for it later!
 The water bottles were empty within the first 30 minutes of our trip and we had to make bathroom stops every 30 minutes for the next 2 hours of the trip.
 Whoops!

 Pack grocery bags, paper towels, and an extra pair of clothes in the car for trash, messes, and in case of car sickness.
 I have 2 kids that get sick almost every trip…poor babies.

 If your kids have an animal or blanket that they sleep with let them have it close by on the roadtrip just in case they need a comfort item to help fall asleep.